DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/05-deployment/homework.md

 Now complete it:

-* I nstall all the dependencies form the Pipenv file
+* Install all the dependencies form the Pipenv file
 * Copy your Flask script
 * Run it with gunicorn